akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 you can get more information [here](https://www.raspberrypi.org/documentation/setup/)

 ### Preparing the SD-Card
-The README site from Raspberry Pi 2 provides you all necessary information to download, extract and install the image to an SD card: [Installing Operating System Images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) (accessed 18.12.2015)
+The README site from Raspberry Pi 2 provides you all necessary information to download, extract and install the image to an SD card: [Installing Operating System Images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 ### Configuring the Raspberry Pi